What are communication aids?

 Communication aids are resources you can use to help get your message across.
 They come in many shapes and sizes and are customised to meet your individual needs.
 Check out our Types of Communication Aids page to see more examples and photos.

 Scope provides these resources for eligible adults, through the Non-electronic Communication Aid Scheme (NECAS), for free.
 The scheme funds communication aids such as communication boards and books, community request cards, personal histories, activity schedules and many more.

 What is the Non-electronic Communication Aid Scheme?

 NECAS provides a range of non-electronic communication aids to adults who have communication difficulties.
 It aims to help people with a disability to successfully communicate.

-NECAS is a service provided by Scope that is funded by the Department of Human Services (DHS).
+NECAS is a service provided by Scope that is funded by the Department of Health and Human Services (DHHS).

 As the NECAS provider, we support you with: